About PAUSE

 Julie Mayer – project manager

-For several years, Julie Mayer has been interested in the possible impacts of Internet and screen misuse and overuse in people’s lives.
-She holds a certificate in addiction studies from the University of Montréal and was able to apply her expertise as a prevention worker and trainer of support staff in various school settings, and later as coordinator of prevention programs at Maison Jean Lapointe.
+For several years, Julie Mayer has been interested in the possible impacts of excessive or inappropriate screen use on people’s lives.
+She holds a certificate in addiction studies from the Université de Montréal and was able to apply her expertise as a prevention worker and trainer of support staff in various school settings, and later as coordinator of prevention programs at Maison Jean Lapointe.
 She has also worked with experts in the development and evaluation of a workshop on digital balance as well as in the creation of a conference for parents of teenagers.
-Now, as part of the PAUSE team, she is pursuing her vocation with the aim of helping families develop more mindful screen use that feels good.
+Now, as part of the PAUSE team, she is pursuing her vocation with the aim of helping people develop more mindful screen use that feels good.

 Carolanne Campeau, M.I.T. – advisor, screen use risk prevention